 In the early 1980’s the idea was born to create a new type of university in Lower Austria.
 In 1987 the provincial scientific academy began developing a postgraduate program, and in 1994 the National Assembly moved to build a university center for continuing education.
 This laid the cornerstone for the inauguration of Danube University Krems in 1995.

 Danube University Krems has its roots in the early Eighties.
 When the then Provincial Governor, Siegfried Ludwig, pledged his commitment to an own provincial capital, plans for a university in Lower Austria were also formed.
 Not as competition for the large, traditional universities in Vienna, but as an innovation.
 The brainstorming sessions of the workgroup “University Institutions in Lower Austria” ranged from an environmental, third world and even peace university.
-The Provincial and Federal Governments demonstrated foresight by deciding to focus on university-based continuing education.
+To focus on university-based continuing education is the decision made by the State of Lower Austria and the Federal Government and considered from different perspectives is the ultimate proof for future-oriented thinking.

 In 1987, a provincial scientific academy in Krems began working on developing postgraduate programs.
 At the end of 1990, after a working agreement was concluded with the Federal Government, “Danube University for postgraduate and continuing education“ was projected.
 Then, in the spring of 1994, the National Assembly moved to build the “University Center for Further Studies, to be named Danube University Krems.”
 On 13 September 1995 the university finally opened its doors on the premises of the former tobacco factory Krems Stein.